groonga/groonga/doc/source/reference/commands/column_create.rst

 Optional parameters
 ^^^^^^^^^^^^^^^^^^^

-There are an optional parameter.
+There is an optional parameter.

 .. _column-create-source: